dgaydukov/cert-aws/sa/files/sa.md

 * coverage - how much % of overall instance usage covered by RI.
 So when it drops below 50% you should investigate which of on-demand instances are running 24/7 and possibly replace it with RI.
 Add new member - there are 2 ways to add new member:
 * create account from scratch - if you remove it from org, you can make it standalone account.
 When you add this type of account, aws automatically create `OrganizationAccountAccessRole` with `AdministratorAccess` policy
+By default aws generate password for newly created account.
+You can't extract it, so if you want to singin as root user, you have to go through password recovery.
 * add already existing account.
 If you are adding already existing account, it's recommended to create there cross-account role with same name as aws automatically create for new account
 Don't confuse:
 * management account (previously called master account) - main account that creates org & invite other accounts or create new accounts for this org